 Community of Medical Educators in Training (CoMet)

-CoMET, or the Community of Medical Educators in Training, is a trainee-designed and trainee-led initiative sponsored by the Office of Graduate Medical Education to create a community of practice for trainees across the health system committed to medical education.
+Community of Medical Educators in Training (CoMet), is a trainee-designed and trainee-led initiative sponsored by the Office of Graduate Medical Education to create a community of practice for trainees across the health system committed to medical education.
 The program looks to sharpen participants’ teaching skills and develop a network of motivated colleagues that is fertile for medical education scholarship and innovation.

 Objectives of the CoMET program follow directly from its three-part mission to:

 - Teach: Participants will leverage knowledge of core teaching skills to effectively educate learners in a variety of settings including in the classroom, at the bedside, and during procedures.

 - Discover: Participants will develop the skills necessary to produce respected scholarly work in education.